hashicorp/packer/website/source/docs/builders/digitalocean.html.md

 -   `image` (string) - The name (or slug) of the base image to use.
 This is the image that will be used to launch a new droplet and provision it.
-See [https://developers.digitalocean.com/documentation/v2/\#list-all-images](https://developers.digitalocean.com/documentation/v2/#list-all-images) for details on how to get a list of the the accepted image names/slugs.
+See [https://developers.digitalocean.com/documentation/v2/\#list-all-images](https://developers.digitalocean.com/documentation/v2/#list-all-images) for details on how to get a list of the accepted image names/slugs.

 -   `region` (string) - The name (or slug) of the region to launch the droplet in.
 Consequently, this is the region where the snapshot will